 Trailrunning - Salzburg

 Salzburg is a city of traditions - including the trail running tradition.
 Several hundred trails, the famous Hochkönig and an annual trail running festival attract runners from all over the world.
-This year for the first time the festival hosts a Nightrun: With headlamps it leads over 5.4 kilometres through the historical Salzburg old town.
+The festival also hosts a Nightrun: With headlamps it leads over 5.5 kilometres through the historical Salzburg old town.
 After the training: Mozartkugeln with a clear conscience.
 Or once again up the 120 metre high rock on which the Hohensalzburg is enthroned.

 The beginner: The almost eight-kilometre-long panorama trail leads through the city to the Mönchsberg.
 With an altitude difference of just under 200 metres, it is ideal for trail running beginners.